 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 12:27 am and the next low tide will be at 12:46 pm.
-The first high tide will be at 6:43 am and the next high tide at 6:58 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 1:40 am and the next high tide at 2:09 pm.
+The first low tide was at 7:38 am and the next low tide will be at 8:31 pm.

-The lunar phase is a Waning Crescent.
-Today we will have 10 hours and 59 minutes of sun.
-The solar transit will be at 12:44 pm and the length of time the moon will be visible will be 12 hours and 32 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 10 hours and 35 minutes of sun.
+The solar transit is at 12:43 pm and the length of time the moon will be visible will be 10 hours and 33 minutes.

-The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 75 to end the day with a tidal coefficient of 79.
-The tide heights today are 0.7 ft, 4.9 ft, 0.7 ft and 4.9 ft.
+The tidal coefficient today is 53 (average).
+At noon the tidal coefficient drops to 52 to end the day with a tidal coefficient of 55.
+The tide heights today are 4.6 ft, 0.7 ft, 5.6 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape May which is of 6.6 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Cape May tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: